GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Lupausant.md

 **Skilled**: The lupausant has proficiency in one of the following skills (athletics, lore, riding, roping, survival, wrestling).
 Additionally, it either knows an additional skill (of any sort) or an additional language.

-**Bravery**: Anytime the lupausant makes a save against a fear effect, you may roll a d6 and add the result to your total.
+**Bravery**: Anytime the lupausant makes a save against a fear effect, it gains a d6 bonus to its result.

 **Dominion Benefits**: The lupausant gains the benefit as appropriate to your domain.
+* **Chosen Spirit**.
+It learns an additional skill.
 * **The Earth**.
 It gains a bonus to defense against electric attacks equal to the invoker's heroism.
 It is fluent in terraglossa in addition to any other languages.
 * **The Flame**.
 It gains a bonus to defense against cold attacks equal to the invoker's heroism.
 It is fluent in pyroglossa in addition to any other languages.
 * **The Grave**.
 It gains a bonus to defense against necrotic attacks equal to the invoker's heroism.
 It is fluent in either Modi or Loholstich in addition to any other languages.